M2MCircuits/sbcremote/PiRemote/README.md

 1. "How do I compile this?"

-Simply download Attempt2, Attempt2.xcodeproj, and Attempt2Tests, put them in the same folder somewhere on your mac, and open Attempt2.xcodeproj with Xcode.
+Simply download PiRemote, PiRemote.xcodeproj, and PiRemoteTests, put them in the same folder somewhere on your mac, and open PiRemote.xcodeproj with Xcode.
 Once you've successfully imported the project, click the play button to compile and run.
 You may have to set the Target to iOS 9.1 or earlier.

 2. "What does this do that the official Weaved and WebIOPi apps don't do?"